-Second, and undoubtedly more controversial, the reason why Shin-Soo Choo beats Andrew McCutchen in Player won-lost records is because, according to Player won-lost records, Shin-Soo Choo was the best defensive centerfielder in the major leagues.
-I have to be honest here: Player won-lost records are my baby and I love them, but I pretty seriously doubt this result.
+Second, and undoubtedly more controversial, the reason why Shin-Soo Choo beats Andrew McCutchen in Player won-lost records is because, according to Player won-lost records, Shin-Soo Choo was one of the best defensive centerfielders in the major leagues.
+I have to be honest here: Player won-lost records are my baby and I love them, but I have pretty serious doubts about this result.
 Shin-Soo Choo was a corner outfielder playing out of position.
-Baseball-Reference shows Choo as -18 defensive runs according to BIS, Fangraphs shows Choo with a -15.5 UZR.
+Baseball-Reference shows Choo as -18 defensive runs according to BIS, Fangraphs shows Choo with a -6.3 UZR.

 Why am I showing Choo as so much better?
 The one statistic that Choo has in his favor is that the Reds led the major-leagues in defensive efficiency at .715.
-They also led the major leagues in Total Zone runs (reported by Baseball-Reference) and, in fact, Choo rated as +13 runs in Total Zone.
-BIS's defensive runs saved and UZR both have the Reds a more pedestrian 8th in the major leagues.
+They also led the major leagues in Total Zone runs (reported by Baseball-Reference) and, in fact, Choo rated as +17 runs in Total Zone.
+Fangraphs shows the Reds fifth in MLB based on UZR, while BIS's defensive runs saves (Rdrs on Baseball-Reference) has the Reds a more pedestrian ninth in the major leagues.
 Player won-lost records, on the other hand, show the Reds as the best fielding team in the majors.

 At the team level, I'm more inclined to believe that the team with the best defensive efficiency should have the best fielding statistics.
-So, certainly, I think that's a point in favor of Player won-lost records insofar as their view of the Reds as a team.
+So, certainly, I think that's a point in favor of Player won-lost records' view of the Reds as a team.
 But whether that translates into Shin-Soo Choo really being the best defensive CF in baseball?
-I'm a lot more skeptical of that one.
+I'm skeptical of that one.
 On the other hand, Choo had 32 more putouts than McCutchen in 16 fewer innings and the Reds allowed 75 fewer hits on balls-in-play than the Pirates.
 So, you know, maybe Player won-lost records are right here.